Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 ### OBSERVATIONS

-This section contains a hierarchical description of OBOE Observations, Entities, Measurements, Characteristics, Standards, and Contexts.
+This section contains a hierarchical description of OBOE Observations, Entities, Measurements, Characteristics, Standards, Conversions, and Contexts.
 Blank cells are used to encode the hierarchy.

 ```